ElectricRCAircraftGuy/eRCaGuy_hello_world/NOTES_architecture_and_best_practices.md

 #### Notes:

 1. [SAFETY-CRITICAL] refers to safety-critical, deterministic, memory-constrained embedded system environments, such as microcontrollers embedded in robotic systems, cars, aircraft, medical devices, etc. Where this marking is present, you must do this to be considered "safety critical" and safe code.
+    1. NB: doing the thing with this marking does not mean your code *is* definitely safety-critical.
+But, not doing the thing with this marking does mean your code is definitely *not* safety-critical.
+Otherwise stated:
+        1. Doing it doesn't make your code up to safety-critical standards.
+        1. Not doing it makes your code *not* up to safety-critical standards.
 1. [BUG_WARNING] means that if you _don't_ do this, you will have a definite bug in your code.

 <a id="best-practices"></a>